cciangelisa/cci-sandbox-angcci-org/README.md

 - Admin/non-admin permissions
 - Context groups

-Invited angelisamaria (non-admin) to the team and this was reflected in CircleCI angelisamaria can see other team members (https://circleci.com/team/gh/angcci) and the # projects followed While logged in as angelisamaria, plan usage (https://circleci.com/gh/organizations/angcci/settings#usage) can be viewed

 # Create a context as angelisamaria
 https://circleci.com/gh/organizations/angcci/settings#contexts > `Create Context`
 Name: test > `create`